pandasuvm/exam/README.md

 ## Contributing
 Contributions to this repository are welcome!
 If you have solutions to additional PSUC exam questions or improvements to existing solutions, feel free to open a pull request.

-## License
-This repository is licensed under the [MIT License](LICENSE).

 ## Disclaimer
 The solutions provided in this repository are for educational purposes only.
 While efforts have been made to ensure the correctness of the solutions, no guarantee is provided.
 Users are encouraged to verify the solutions independently.

 ---

-Feel free to modify it according to your specific needs and add more sections if necessary!